devleaks/cockpitdecks-docs/docs/Extending/Extending Cockpitdecks.md

 ## New Simulator Software

-Core class Simulator can also be extended to connect Cockpitdecks to another simulation software.
+Core class [[cockpitdecks-docs/docs/Simulator|Simulator]] can also be extended to connect Cockpitdecks to another simulation software.
 In this case, interaction models imposed by Cockpitdecks (datarefs, commands, UDP connection) inspired by the X-Plane flight simulator software may have to be adjusted as well.

 # Extensions Integration